Frank N. Wilcox: Work

-Wilcox was influenced by Keller's innovative watercolor techniques, and from 1910 to 1916 they experimented together with impressionism and post-impressionism.
+Wilcox was influenced by Keller's innovative watercolor techniques, and from 1910 to 1916 they experimented together with Impressionism and Post-Impressionism.
 Wilcox soon developed his own signature style in the American Scene or Regionalist tradition of the early 20th century.

 Wilcox created a large volume of sketches and watercolor paintings during his first two trips to Europe.
 At this time Wilcox generally preferred to work en plein air, painting over pencil sketches.
 He viewed his painting of the Tour Saint-Jacques as a major event n his artistic development.The watercolors painted on this European trip were done in color values supported by pencil accents – a method which I stumbled upon and which proved speedy and effective.
 My very first efforts were disappointing until I hit upon this process augmented by using a white wax pencil as a stop-out for small areas of isolated whiteness.
 This is the method which I applied to a sketch of the Tour St. Jacques.
 This handling was the second long stride in my technical development, the first being my use of pencil in the sketch class at the old Wilson Avenue School.Wilcox described having been hired by Matzen to draw the frieze of figures for the base of the Tom L. Johnson statue on the Cleveland public square, unveiled in 1915.
 The frieze depicts nude figures crawling through the brambles of adversity.

 Wilcox taught himself etching and printmaking during his second summer at Berlin Heights, at first using an old clothes wringer to make prints.
 He went on to make commercial etchings for years.
 In the 1930s, Cleveland printmarker Kálmán Kubinyi discovered two bushels of Wilcox etchings from which is produced a small edition.
-Wilcox was one of several Cleveland School artists contributing to Kubinyi's Print-a-Month Club, published by the Cleveland Print Makers from 1932-1937.
+Wilcox was one of several Cleveland School artists contributing to Kubinyi's Print-a-Month Club, published by the Cleveland Print Makers from 1932 to 1937.

 On trips to Boothbay, Maine with Otto Ege shortly after World War I, Wilcox developed his pure watercolor skills.
 For these paintings he used bold colors and broad strokes, no longer starting with detailed pencil sketches.
 Wilcox viewed this work as his next major milestone since Paris.The work I did at Boothbay was the first real step forward for me since my Paris days.
 One can, after a time, look back and see these milestones of technical and perceptive progress.
 These sketches were fuller in tone and not dependent upon a linear support to hold them together.
 I took great pleasure in directly molding the rock formations and contrasting them with fluid skies.
 Also, the drawing of boats no longer seemed to result in a tightness of treatment.Wilcox painted many outdoor scenes from trips to the Gaspé Peninsula in Quebec, Canada, the deep south, the Rocky Mountains, and particularly Ohio.
 From his summers at Berlin Heights and throughout his career, Wilcox frequently painted scenes of Ohio, Clevelend, and especially Brecksville.
 Many of his works depict nostalgic scenes from his youth.